Headoo/arrest-pdo/README.md

                     cleanup: false
 ```

-4. if you're a port different than 80, please specify it in "tests/acceptance/test*Cept.php"
+4. if you're using a different port than 80, please specify it in "tests/acceptance/test*Cept.php"

 5. Open your console and run
 ```php codecept.phar run```